edenessame/rock-paper-scissors/README.md

 ## Code Institute - Portfolio Project 2 - JavaScript Essentials

+Rock, Paper, Scissors is a hand game played between two people where they each choose an "item" represented by a hand shape: a closed fist is a rock, an open hand is paper and just the index and middle finger extended in a V shape are scissors.

+In this game the player plays against the computer, the player makes their selection by clicking on one of the three options and the computer makes a random responce, also from one of the three options and the result is displayed on the screen.

+The winner is determined by the rules that rock beats scissors (by breaking them), scissors beats paper (by cutting it) and paper beats rock (by covering it).

+The overall winner of this game is the first to win five rounds.

 ## Testing

 * After setting up the HTML, CSS and JavaScript files I checked they were linked by adding a body colour placeholder to the css file and a console.log message to the javascript file.
 Then opening the preview browser, typing: python3 -m http.server into the terminal.
 In the preview browser I could see the page was the correct colour and by inspecting the page using DevTools I could see that the message had appeared in the console.